Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 This section showcases the first milestone of the project which depicts the initial design concept phase.
 Demonstrated with a video, the team showcases the user and product requirements along with possible design solutions.

 The full recording of the presentation can be accessed [here](https://youtu.be/PEDgt7GWlsU) or via the preview seen in [Appendix D: Presentation 1](Presentation1.md)

+## Selected Design
+INSTRUCTIONS (DELETE LATER): Provide a figure/rendering of your product in its current form.
+Highlight features that satisfy user needs, with labels and arrows.
+You may update or re-work one of the images from design ideation, or start from scratch if you prefer.

+## Block Diagram
+INSTRUCTIONS (DELETE LATER): Provide an up-to-date, high-quality rendering of your team's block diagram Discuss each teammate's subsystem and how they together achieve project requirements.

+## Component Selections

+INSTRUCTIONS (DELETE LATER): INSTRUCTIONS (DELETE LATER): Include your component selection section / page.
+Highlight (and only discuss) the selected components, not the unselected alternatives.
+Be prepared to discuss your power budget

+## Microcontroller Selection
+INSTRUCTIONS (DELETE LATER): Include your microcontroller selection assignment.
+Be prepared to discuss your selected microcontroller, and the rationale for selecting it over the alternatives, based on your design requirements.

+## Hardware Proposal
+INSTRUCTIONS (DELETE LATER): Update your project report on your team website to include a high-quality, crisp (not blurry) rendering of your full project schematic(s).
+Do not use a screenshot.
+Be prepared to discuss your schematic and Bill of Materials

+## Software Proposal
+INSTRUCTIONS (DELETE LATER): Include your software proposal section / page, including a high-quality, crisp (not blurry) copy of your activity diagram(s) or state diagram(s), MCC configuration, and function declarations.
+Be prepared to discuss your UML Diagram

 ## [Appendix](Appendix.github.md)